Uploading a Release See all 21 articles

 When opted into for a track, the Dolby Atmos extra designates the track as available for spatial audio listening on supported devices and streaming services including Apple Music, Tidal, and Amazon.

 Please note that tracks must be properly mixed for Dolby Atmos when opting in to this extra.
-We'll check your audio files, and if isn't valid for Dolby Atmos, you won't be charged.
+We'll check your audio files, and if they aren't valid for Dolby Atmos, you won't be charged.

 Loudness Normalization: $2.99 per track one time fee (nonrecurring)